DrSkippy/2017ChipBets/README.md

 If you are correct, you get $50; if you are wrong, you lose $50.

 You will get 100 bets.
 At the beginning of each session, a bag is selected at random.
-You can buy chips from that bag for $5 each using your bank account.
+You can buy chips from that bag for $9.30 each using your bank account.
 Chips are purchased 1 at a time and you can switch from buying chips to betting at any time.

 Chips are not replaced in the bags at any time.
+If you buy all of the chips from any one bag, your session(s) is ended.

 Highest bank account at the end of 100 bets wins.